-At-Vanderbilt In-network (Aetna POS II) Out-of-network Credits - The Go for the Gold (GFTG) Wellness Credit you ear to access the funds, as Aetna will pay your first medical claims ( n will be paid into your Van not copays) out of this Hea derbilt Health Plan Accou lth Plan Account. nt.
-You will not file claims Go for the Gold Wellness Credit paid into your Annual amount depends on your level of participation: Vanderbilt Health Plan Account Bro Bronze \$120, Silver \$180, Gold \$240 HealthFund - Deposited by Vanderbilt on your behalf with Ae begin July 1 or after, the HealthFund amount for that year is 50 percen tna.
+At-Vanderbilt In-network (Aetna POS II) Out-of-network Credits - The Go for the Gold (GFTG) Wellness Credit you ear to access the funds, as Aetna will pay your first medical claims (n will be paid into your Van not copays) out of this Hea derbilt Health Plan Accou lth Plan Account. nt.
+You will not file claims Go for the Gold Wellness Credit paid into your Annual amo unt depends on your level of participation: Vanderbilt Health Plan Account Bronze \$120, Silver \$180, Gold \$240 HealthFund - Deposited by Vanderbilt on your behalf with Ae begin July 1 or after, the HealthFund amount for that year is 50 percen tna.
 Unused balance rolls to t of annual amount (\$375 emp o future years up to fund i ployee-only and \$750 other ti maximum.
 If your benefits iers).
-HealthFund for employee-only coverage tier \$750 ) plus GFTG Wellness Credit ar nount HealthFund for other coverage tiers \$1,50 0 plus GFTG Wellness Credit a mount ${\bf Deductible}^{\Omega} = {\bf Vanderbilt Health Plan Account and HealthFun}$ d are used to help you mee t your deductible.
+HealthFund for employee-only coverage tier \$750) plus GFTG Wellness Credit ar nount HealthFund for other coverage tiers \$1,50 0 plus GFTG Wellness Credit a mount ${\bf Deductible}^{\Omega} = {\bf Vanderbilt Health Plan Account and HealthFun}$ d are used to help you mee t your deductible.
 Individual \$1, 750 \$4,250 Family Maximum \$3, 250 \$8,250 Coinsurance Rate - After meeting your deductible, you pay pe rcentage of billed claims in each network.
-10% 20% 40% Out-of-Pocket Maximum Individual \$3, \$3,750 Family Maximum \$7,250 \$14,250 Cost of Services Preventive visit (well child, well woman, annual checkup) \$0 \$0 Not covered Sick visit, specialist visit, mental health visit † † ↑ Urgent care visit P. 1994 OFFICE OFFICE OUT CART CARTS Colline of the developed of colliness.
-The common rest on one one TOTAL TAKEN THE STATE OF THE ST Hospital inpatient, outpatient services, diagnostic testing and the final alone.
-And alone the continuous conjugate companies, we have properly the period of a great and a gr ACTI ATTIC ETERNICO TERMINISTE DETECTI TERMI ETERMI ETERMI DE LA CONTRA LA C Mental health inpatient❖ The second of th The second secon Skilled nursing (limit of 60 days/year) 10% after deductible 20% after deductible 40% after deductible Home health care (limits apply, 120 visits maximum per year) The state of the s Hospice care AN THE TENER PARTY TO A COURSE OF THE COURSE Therapy (physical, speech, occupational, cardiac rehab) Infertility diagnosis (not treatment) J Emergency room visit Mile No. No. 100 No. No. 104 (this SEE SEE No. Inhabite in which shallow hind his line own.
+10% 20% 40% Out-of-Pocket Maximum Individual \$3, 750 \$7,250 Family Maximum \$7, 250 \$14,250 Cost of Services Preventive visit (well child, well woman, annual checkup) \$0 \$0 Not covered Sick visit, specialist visit, mental health visit † † ↑ Urgent care visit P. 1994 OFFICE OFFICE OFFICE AND A CHIEF plant of the control of t TOTAL TAKEN THE STATE OF THE ST Hospital inpatient, outpatient services, diagnostic testing and the final alone.
+And alone the continuous company company, we prompt agree any purple ring any plants of the final alone of the continuous company.
+ACTI ATTIC ETERNICO CONTROLO SETEMBRI ATTICO III STATE I STATE I SANCE Mental health inpatient❖ The second of th The second secon Skilled nursing (limit of 60 days/year) 10% after deductible 20% after deductible 40% after deductible Home health care (limits apply, 120 visits maximum per year) The state of the s Hospice care AN THE TENER PARTY TO A COURSE OF THE COURSE Therapy (physical, speech, occupational, cardiac rehab) Infertility diagnosis (not treatment) J Emergency room visit Mile No. No. 100 No. No. 104 (this SEE SEE No. Inhabite in which shallow hind his line own.
 An impropring was 20% after deductible Durable medical equipment Limitations apply the first hardware and for the second 40% after deductible Chiropractic care Not applicable 20% after deductible, \$500 maximum 40% after deductible, \$500 maximum

-\ Includes some community pediatricians [click link on the HR Web site (http://hr.vanderbilt.edu/benefits) to view the directory].
+^{} Includes some community pediatricians [click link on the HR Web site (http://hr.vanderbilt.edu/benefits) to view the directory].

-\Your Health Plan Account and HealthFund operate as one account.
+^{}Your Health Plan Account and HealthFund operate as one account.
 Aetna pays your first claims from the total amount in your fund.